Vignettes & Poems

 Fille Atomique 2017 | Inspired by Philippe Halsman's photograph, Dali Atomicus (1948)

-All she wanted was to get the cats dry.
+All she wanted was to help the cats get dry.
 Five hours had passed and this twenty-third throw had been the hardest.
 Gigi stood shivering by the fire as the girl dropped Nuit inside the door.
-Poor Gigi, who’d been brought all the way from Paris when they fled the Nazis; she was too old for this.
+Poor Gigi, brought all the way from Paris when they fled the Nazis; she was too old for this.

-Zazou snarled and clawed from studio to study, raking over interlacing welts; rosebuds embroidered themselves on lace gloves.
-The girl struggled to push back her dark fringe and blood smudged on his piebald rump, looking comically like a kiss gone wrong.
+Zazou snarled and clawed down the passage from studio to study, raking anew over interlacing welts; rosebuds embroidered themselves on lace gloves.
+The girl struggled to push back her dark fringe and blood smudged across his piebald rump, looking comically like a kiss gone wrong.
 She sighed and involuntarily smiled, then looked up and met her mother’s eyes.
 Towels in their laps, they got to work.

 Her father emerged from the darkroom and stood apart, forehead like a zeppelin hovering over his hands.
 Even through glass, she recognised the thumbs rubbing away at the print, the chewing of his inside lip, the quick blinking of his eyes.
 Anxiety tightened her brows, making her squint.
 The mother watched, cradling Gigi, marvelling at her child.

 The assistant limped by with another bucket of water.
 Gigi was half-asleep, Zazou crouched behind the coal scuttle.
 Nuit stalked up and down, meowing loudly.
 The girl almost brought out the fish scraps—but they were for after, when the work was done, when all of them could run free.

 “Irene!” her father called.
 “Irene, Uncle Chava is ready!
 Are the cats?”